 Some of the links on this page are affiliate links, which means I may receive a small commission if you click and make a purchase.
 All my affiliate links are for products that I use or have tried and recommend.

-In all honesty, when I had read this account before, I had not paid much attention to the type of “perfume” Mary used.
-If I had, I would have been clueless about what it actually was.
+In all honesty, when I had read this account before, I had not paid much attention to the type of “perfume” Mary used even thought the Bible says it was “made from pure nard” or spikenard.
 Most of us have heard of myrrh and frankincense (gifts that the Magi gave to Jesus as a young child), but I don’t really think spikenard has made into our every day language.
 However, as I was preparing to teach a Bible study to my daughter and her friends regarding this Biblical account, I was compelled to pay attention to every detail.
 One of those details was the use of the word spikenard.

 There is also an interesting correlation between the cross and how this oil is used today.
 Today, while in hospice care, caregivers will use spikenard to help patients emotionally transition from life to death.
 Spikenard has been shown to relieve stress and anxiety and therefore calm both body and mind (See OilsandPlants.com and this article).
 When I read this, it brought my thoughts back to Jesus and what he must have been going through in the days prior to the crucifixion.